Cropster/ember-l10n/README.md

   --gettextjs-path (String) (Default: './node_modules/gettext.js/bin/po2json') The path where gettext.js is available
 ```

+Note that by default, this will create a fingerprinted json file & update the `app/utils/l10n-fingerprint-map.js` accordingly.
+If you do not wish to use fingerprinting, use  `--fingerprint-map=false`.

 ### Synchronizer

 The synchronizer will parse a given `PO` file, use the message ids from each entry and uses them as new message ids accross `JS` and `HBS` files in your app.
 This is especially helpful if you proof read your current message ids before handing them over to translators for other languages.